 1 tablespoon adobo seco

 4 ounces beef stock

 1 red bell pepper, sliced into strips

 1 tablespoon minced fresh garlic (about 3 cloves)

 ground black pepper

 1 cup pitted alcaparrado

 1. Season steak generously with adobo and place in slow cooker.

-3. Cook on low, stirring occasionally, until steak falls apart easily with a fork — about 8 hours.
+3. Cook on low until steak falls apart easily with a fork — about 8 hours.